-The GE writing requirement (1500 word minimum) will be satisfied by 2 written assignments, consisting of 750 words each.
+The GE writing requirement (1500 word minimum) will be satisfied by several written assignments.
 Each assignment must be turned in at or before the class meeting of the due date on our course Canvas page.
 20% of total class points will be awarded for performance on the writing assignments.